ubernostrum/django-registration/docs/settings.rst

    HMAC-signed activation keys.

    This setting is optional, and a default of ``"registration"`` will be used if not specified.
-Changing this setting provides no additional security; it is used solely as a way of namespacing HMAC usage.
+The value of this setting does not need to be kept secret; it is used solely as a way of namespacing HMAC usage.

    Used by: